bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 54°
+- 55°
-- Possible Drizzle
+- Drizzle
 - 98% humidity
-- 7 mph wind
+- 2 mph wind
-- 92% cloud cover
+- 94% cloud cover
-- 43 AQI 🟩
+- 41 AQI 🟩
-- 0.42 inches of rain in the past 24 hours
+- 0.39 inches of rain in the past 24 hours
 - 0.1 inches of rain expected in the next 48 hours